basshelal/jVSTwRapper/src/Readme_linux.txt

    # sudo ln -s ./libmawt.so /usr/lib/libmawt.so

-   in the worst case, you need to add a link to /xawt in the folder where your java plugins are
+   in the worst case, you need to add a link to /xawt in the folder where your java plugins are .e.g
+   #ln -s /usr/lib/jvm/java-6-sun/jre/lib/i386/xawt/ ~/VST/jvstwrapper/xawt

    As an alternative, you can set your LD_LIBRARY_PATH to contain the path to /xawt/libmawt.so